List of St. Elsewhere characters: John Doe No. 6

 John Doe was an amnesia patient who'd been admitted to St. Eligius' psych unit, where he spent a great deal of time trying to recall his former life and identity.
 During his run on St. Elsewhere, Doe masqueraded as a reviewer with a re-credentialing committee visiting St. Eligius, passed himself off as other random people (including, in one episode, John McEnroe), and believed he was The Mary Tyler Moore Show's Mary Richards and took up Mary's bubbly persona ("I can turn the world on with a smile!"); it was during this last incident that Doe encountered visiting doctor Gloria Neal and greeted her as "Sue Ann," with Dr. Neal informing him that he must have her confused with someone else.
 (Dr. Neal was played by Betty White, who played Sue Ann Nivens on Moore.)
-In the same episode, "Close Encounters", the series is revealed to exist in the same universe as The Bob Newhart Show, suggesting that John Doe may be Oliver Clark's character, Ed Herd; fellow in-patient Elliot Carlin (Jack Riley) verbally abuses him in the same manner as when Carlin and Herd were patients of Dr. Robert Harley (or "some quack in Chicago," as he is referred to in the episode).
+In the same episode, "Close Encounters", the series is revealed to exist in the same universe as The Bob Newhart Show, suggesting that John Doe may be Oliver Clark's character, Ed Herd; fellow in-patient Elliot Carlin (Jack Riley) verbally abuses him in the same manner as when Carlin and Herd were patients of Dr. Robert Hartley (or "some quack in Chicago," as he is referred to in the episode).
 Toward the middle of season 4, Doe departed St. Eligius after being "claimed" by an aristocratic southern couple as their relative, with Dr. Auschlander later learning that a psychiatric hospital in Louisiana reported that two inpatients had escaped and were thought to be heading for Boston to look up an old friend.
 During Season 5, Auschlander assigned Doe to assist Dr. Craig after Craig demanded that Auschlander find him a secretary to type his memoirs.
 Despite Craig's initial dismay, Doe proved himself to be a fantastic typist (over 100 words-a-minute), and actually pushed Craig to quit his memoirs and write a novel instead (part of which he found on scrap paper).
 However, Doe began to copy Craig's persona, even wrapping his hand in bandages, wearing surgical scrubs and drawing a mustache with permanent marker (to match Craig's mustache).
 Doe later disappeared from St. Eligius along with Dr. Craig's novel and got it published under a pseudonym.
 Dr. Craig eventually confronted him and, after punching him in the face, he brokered a deal with Doe allowing him to remain being the "front" for the book.